 Apply for a temporary event notice

-A TEN can only be applied for by an individual and not, for example, by an organisation, club or business.
+A TEN can only be applied for by an individual (aged 18 or over) and not, for example, by an organisation, club or business.
 The individual giving the notice is the proposed “premises user”.
 Within businesses, clubs or organisations, one individual will therefore need to be identified as the proposed premises user.

 The Licensing Service is available to contact by telephone or to visit in person to the Licensing desk at Blackpool Council's Customer First Centre on Corporation Street between 10.00am and 4.00pm Monday, Tuesday, Thursday, Friday and Wednesday 10.00am-13.00pm.